HedleyPty/Regular-expressions/chapter1.md

               incorrect_msg = "You didn't call `str(object = ...)` with the correct argument, `object`.")

-# The sct section defines the Submission Correctness Tests (SCTs) used to
-# evaluate the student's response.
-All functions used here are defined in the
-# testwhat R package.
-Documentation can also be found at github.com/datacamp/testwhat/wiki

-# Test whether the function str is called with the correct argument, object
-# If it is not called, print something informative
-# If it is called, but called incorrectly, print something else
-test_function("str", args = "object",
-              not_called_msg = "You didn't call `str()`!",
-              incorrect_msg = "You didn't call `str(object = ...)` with the correct argument, `object`.")

-# Test the object, good_movies
-# Notice that we didn't define any feedback here, this will cause automatically
-# generated feedback to be given to the student in case of an incorrect submission
-#test_object("good_movies")

-# Test whether the student correctly used plot()
-# Again, we use the automatically generated feedback here
-# test_function("plot", args = "x")
-# test_function("plot", args = "y")
-# test_function("plot", args = "col")

-# Alternativeley, you can use test_function() like this
-# test_function("plot", args = c("x", "y", "col"))

 # It's always smart to include the following line of code at the end of your SCTs
 # It will check whether executing the student's code resulted in an error,
 # and if so, will cause the exercise to fail